ak3rmit/NoiseGate/README.md

 # NoiseGate
 Annoyed by to high priced noiseGates?
 But Gain is Life?
-Here is NoiseGate by me.
+Here is NoiseGate by @lona9a

 ## How to use
 Write your Guitar input Channel to CHANNEL in the code